 Stuck, 2016, Embroidery Thread and Fabric

 The artist is not blind to the titillation factor that makes her art so readily shared on social media.
 This is a happy secondary effect of dealing in visions of the sexualized female.
 Yet the power of the erotic is important to the artist in other ways.
 Explicit depictions help her focus on and delight in her work.
 In the private story world that is the real subject of what she is doing these images are vital.
 Among other things they serve as the implied culmination of so much of of pop culture.
 We are swamped with love stories.
-Renditions of the act of human pairing wash over us continuously, from the TV series “The Bachelor” to any Hollywood blockbuster.
+Renditions of the act of human pairing wash over us continuously, you don’t just have to be on sites like hdsexvideo.
+Just watch anything from the TV series “The Bachelor” to any Hollywood blockbuster.
 Everything has a love story.
 Narrett’s enigmatic graphic language is, for her, often about pulling together a means to get above that miasma.
 The figures give her a way to reimagine possibilities amidst the this onslaught of the romantic.

 The culture of the 1970’s plays a roll in her work as well.
 Her motifs include tie dyes, disco dancers and a certain style of floral print.
 Perhaps that decade is important as the first flourishing of our ongoing sexual revolution.
 Emily Colucci wrote a great article about Narrett’s work and its ties to the 70’s in the journal Filthy Dreams.